jayroxis/cs5525_project2/README.md

 jupyter lab --port xxxx --no-browser
 ```

-Note that the above three lines are the code you need to execute each time you login into the remote machine.On your PC, open `http://localhost:xxxx` in a browser.For the first time login, you may be asked to provide token to create a password.
+Note that the above three lines are the code you need to execute each time you login into the remote machine.

-You may be able to see the UI of Jupyter Lab.
-By default, it has a side bar with file explorer at left and a notebook editor at right.

-You should be able to upload the notebook "covid-19-literature-clustering.ipynb" by draggin it into the file explorer in the Jupyter Lab UI.

 <!--
 Double click to open it in the notebook editor.Download the dataset into your machine from Google Drive: